plotly/plotly.github.io/_posts/fundamentals/2016-06-23-how-to-enter-data.md

 ---
 layout: tutorial-single_layout
-title: How to Add Data in Plotly 2.0
+title: How to Add Data in Chart Studio
 subtitle: A step-by-step guide to entering or importing data.
 permalink: /add-data-to-the-plotly-grid/
 redirect_from: /plotly1/add-data-to-the-plotly1-grid/